Community Engagement Student Grants

 How can I contact the Center for Community Engagement for questions about the grant?

-You can email CCESL@du.edu with "Your Last Name/DUGC ACE Question" in the subject line for project ideas, mentorship, or requirements-related inquiries.
+You can email CCESL@du.edu with "Your Last Name/CE Student Grant Question" in the subject line for project ideas, mentorship, or requirements-related inquiries.

 • Funding and Benefits Questions

-How much funding can I receive through the ACE Student Scholars Grant?
+How much funding can I receive through a CE Student Grant?

 What can the grant funds be used for?